yuhr/routets/README.md

 - No lock-in to a specific architecture; MPA or SPA, SSR or CSR, etc.

 So, `routets` is deliberately less-featured.
 It just provides a basic building block for writing web servers in Deno, leveraging Create Your Own™ style of experience.

+Notably, we use a suffix for route filenames like `*.route.ts`.
+This allows you to place related modules like `*.test.ts` aside of routes.

 ## Basic Usage